kyma-project/kyma/docs/getting-started/12-bind-redis-service-to-function.md

   kubectl
   </summary>

-1. Create a ServiceBinding custom resource (CR).
-Its **spec.instanceRef** field points to your Redis instance:
+1. Create a ServiceBinding custom resource (CR) that points to the existing Redis instance in the **spec.instanceRef** field:

   ```yaml
   cat <<EOF | kubectl apply -f -